 The 2nd Street District is home to city hall and known as downtown Austin’s shopping hub.
 Many of Austin’s locally owned shops are in this area such as Luxe Apothetique for women’s fashion, League of Rebels for tailored menswear, Austin Rocks for music-inspired clothes and Austin General Store for all things “Austin”.
 This part of downtown is close to sights and entertainment including the Austin City Limits concert hall.
 Austin’s 6th Street entertainment district is a 12-minute walk and Lady Bird Lake, a popular place for walking and biking trails, is a five-minute walk.
 There are also a lot of great dining options near 2nd Street, such as the award-winning La Condesa for fine Mexican cuisine, Taverna for pizza, III Forks for fine dining, and Lamberts for slow-smoked barbecue, to name just a few.
 The street is also home to many of Austin’s downtown hotels.
 The W Austin is by far the trendiest hotel in this part of Downtown.

-Best Hotels: Four Seasons | Austin Proper | W Austin | The Line
+- Best Hotels: Four Seasons • Austin Proper • W Austin • The Line

-Best Cheap/Moderate Hotels: JW Marriott Austin
+- Best Cheap/Moderate Hotel: JW Marriott Austin

-SOCO is one of Austin’s trendiest neighborhoods.
-It’s located south of the Colorado River and about five miles from downtown.
+SOCO is one of Austin’s trendiest neighborhoods and filled with quirky shops, great restaurants, and a local vibe.
+It’s located south of the Colorado River and about 2 to 5 miles from downtown.
 The section of South Congress Avenue between Riverside Drive and Oltorf Street is the most pedestrian-friendly and has the largest concentration of restaurants, unique independent shops, galleries, antique shops, and entertainment venues.
 The neighborhood is home to one of Austin’s most popular nightlife spots; the legendary Continental Club.
 There are many restaurants to choose from in SOCO.
 Two particularly buzzworthy restaurants to visit are Perla’s for their fresh oysters and Güero’s Taco Bar for Tex-Mex.
 The area is also where you can find one of the best views of the Texas State Capitol and a particularly good place to watch the sunset.
 South Congress has some great family hotels as well as upscale boutique hotels.

-Best Hotel: South Congress Hotel | Hotel San Jose • Hotel Saint Cecilia
+- Best Hotels: South Congress Hotel • Hotel San Jose • Hotel Saint Cecilia

-Best Cheap/Moderate Hotels: Austin Motel | Casulo Hotel
+- Best Cheap/Moderate Hotels: Austin Motel • Casulo Hotel

 5. East Austin

 This is the best area to stay if you enjoy a hipster vibe, love art or prefer a more local experience.
 East Austin is where you’ll find world-famous Franklin Barbecue.
 Check out the Milonga Room & Buenos Aires Cafe; known for their Argentine steaks and tapas upstairs and a speakeasy downstairs.
 For Southern comfort food like fried chicken and shrimp and grits head to Colleen’s Kitchen.
 The area is also home to some of the city’s most interesting museums.
 In a circa-1841 building is the French Legation Museum that houses documents of the Republic of Texas era.
-The George Washington Carver Museum, Cultural & Genealogy Center offers a great collection focused on African-American history and culture.
+The George Washington Carver Museum Cultural & Genealogy Center offers a great collection focused on African-American history and culture.
 East Austin is home to the Tejano Walking Trail; a self-guided tour of more than 20 culturally significant Hispanic sites along East Cesar Chavez.
 This neighborhood is also home to the Austin Bouldering Project which is the largest bouldering gym in the world.

 The Domain neighborhood is located in North Austin and is the center of the city’s tech corridor.
-It’s known for it’s boutique shops, dining and proximity to the Rock Rose nightlife district.
+It’s known for its boutique shops, dining, and proximity to the Rock Rose nightlife district.
 The Domain Northside district is about a 15-minute drive from Downtown.

-The Domain shopping center features 100 upscale and mainstream retail stores and restaurants including boutique shops, chain retailers as well as high-end shops such as David Yurman, Louis Vuitton, Tiffany & Co. and Neiman Marcus.
-In the Domain shopping area there are four on site hotels; Westin Austin at The Domain, Lone Star Court, The Archer Hotel and Aloft Austin.
+The Domain shopping center features 100 upscale and mainstream retail stores and restaurants including boutique shops, chain retailers as well as high-end shops such as David Yurman, Louis Vuitton, Tiffany & Co., and Neiman Marcus.
+In the Domain shopping area there are four on-site hotels; Westin Austin at The Domain, Lone Star Court, The Archer Hotel, and Aloft Austin.
 The most family-friendly of these is Lone Star Court with amenities that include a swimming pool, outdoor fire pits, and a workout room.

-Best Hotels: Archer Hotel Austin
+- Best Hotel: Archer Hotel Austin

-Best Cheap/Moderate Hotels: The Westin Austin at The Domain • Aloft Austin at The Domain • Lone Star Court by Valencia Group
+- Best Cheap/Moderate Hotels: The Westin Austin at The Domain • Aloft Austin at The Domain • Lone Star Court by Valencia Group

 The Zilker neighborhood is great for families and those who love the outdoors.
 It’s just south of downtown and allows for quick trips to the city sites.
 The 350 acre Zilker park offers opportunities to get out in the Texas sunshine.
 The park is a great spot for a picnic or to fly kites.
-The lake offers rentals for canoes, kayaks, and stand up paddle boards.
-On warm days, head to the Barton Springs pool for a swim.
+The lake offers rentals for canoes, kayaks, and stand-up paddleboards.
+On warm days, head to the Barton Springs Pool for a swim.
 Also nearby are the Zilker Botanical Gardens.
 One fun activity for families is the 25-minute Zilker Zephyr train ride through the park.
 Beyond the outdoor activities, the Zilker neighborhood has a nice selection of restaurants and food trucks.
 Nearby hotels include The Guild Lamar Union if you prefer ultra-modern apartment-style hotels.
 Another good option is the Carpenter Hotel which is a short walk to Zilker Park and the train station.
 Both hotels have a pool onsite.

-Best Hotels: The Guild Lamar Union | The Carpenter Hotel | Hotel Zaza Downtown | Austin Proper Downtown
+- Best Hotels: The Guild Lamar Union • The Carpenter Hotel • Hotel Zaza Downtown • Austin Proper Downtown

 - Best Cheap/Moderate Hotels: Canopy by Hilton Hotel • Extended Stay America Hotel Town Lake Downtown